 Neonicotinoids are a class of insecticides acting on the central nervous system of insects with lower toxicity to mammals.
 In lab studies, imidacloprid has been found to cause thyroid lesions and liver toxicity, increase cholesterol levels (which is commonly seen in the bloodwork of hypothyroid dogs), and has the potential to damage the kidneys, liver, thyroid, heart, lungs, spleen, adrenal, brain and gonads.

 Not a real pretty picture, is it?
 So, is our only option to let our beloved dogs suffer with the terrible discomfort of a flea infestation or the disease risks that ticks bring?
-Fortunately, no. There are options…
+Fortunately, no.

-The Natural Approach to Keeping Your Dog Healthy
+Keep Your Dog Healthy

 a raw, whole foods, species-appropriate diet.

 - Give finely diced fresh organic garlic every day.
 Allow it to sit for 10 minutes before adding it to your dog’s meal.
 A large dog can eat two decent-sized cloves of garlic daily while a small dog can have one small clove.
 Also, use a non-detergent shampoo like a Castile soap-based dog shampoo so that you don’t strip the garlic essence out of his fur.
-Learn more about feeding your dog garlic.

 - For dogs who are more at risk for fleas and ticks because of their environment, try amber collars, electromagnetic tags, spray your dog’s underside lightly with a natural protective spray

-Natural Flea And Tick Products: Essential Oil Repellent Recipes
+Natural Flea And Tick Repellent Recipes